-Two blanks.
-One traditional and shamelessly expensive.
-The other conveniently cheap.
+Two blanks: one traditional and shamelessly expensive, the other conveniently cheap.

 After the blanks are cut in two pieces and shaped to roughly follow the outer grip contour, the middle piece is made.